ERP plot

 Effect plot

-Effect plot shows how ERP voltage is affected by variation of some variable (here: :contionous).
+Effect plot shows how the ERP is affected by variation of some variable (here: :continuous).

 plot_erp(